Melvin Jerusalem: Jerusalem vs. Taniguchi

 Jerusalem challenged the reigning WBO mini-flyweight champion Masataka Taniguchi in the main event of "3150 FIGHT vol.4", which took place at the Osaka Prefectural Gymnasium in Osaka, Japan on January 6, 2023 and was broadcast by Abema TV.
 After losing the opening round 10–9 on two of the judges' scorecards, Jerusalem won the fight by a second-round technical knockout.
 He knocked Taniguchi down with a one-two combination near the first minute of the round, which left the champion unable to recover sufficiently enough to beat the ten count.

 Jerusalem vs. Collazo

 On January 30, 2023, Jerusalem was ordered by the WBO to make his first title defense against the unbeaten mandatory challenger Oscar Collazo.
 The two camps failed to reach a deal within the allotted 30-day negotiation period and a purse bid was called for February 23, which was later declared deserted by the WBO, as representatives of the two fighters failed to comply with the purse bid terms.
 The purse bid was rescheduled for February 27 and won by Golden Boy Promotions and Cotto Promotions, who submitted a bid of $152,000.
+The championship bout took place at the Fantasy Springs Casino in Indio, California on May 27, 2023.
+Jerusalem lost the fight by a seventh-round stoppage, as he retired from the bout at the end of the round.

+WBC mini-flyweight champion

+Jerusalem vs. Shigeoka

+On March 31, 2024 in Nagoya, Japan, Jerusalem challenged WBC minimumweight champion Yudai Shigeoka.
+Jerusalem twice sent the champion to the canvas, en route to winning the fight by a narrow split decision.
+One judge scored the bout 114–113 for Shigeoka, while the remaining two ringside officials had it an identical 114–112 for away fighter.
+Jerusalem handed Shigeoka his first professional defeat, while he became a two-time world titlist.

+Jerusalem vs. Castillo

+On September 22, 2024 in Mandaluyong, Philippines, Jerusalem was scheduled to make the first defense of his WBC minimumweight title against undefeated Mexican Luis Castillo.
+Jerusalem once sent the challenger to the canvas in the first round and successfully defended his championship with a lopsided decision.

+Jerusalem vs. Shigeoka II

+On March 30, 2025 in Aichi Sky Expo, Tokoname, Japan, Jerusalem defended his WBC minimumweight title against Yudai Shigeoka in a rematch.
+Jerusalem controlled the match unto the final round winning via Unanimous Decision with lopsided scores of 118–110, 119–109 and 116–112.